AndreasAugustin/katacoda-scenarios/ts-DevOps/npm-lerna/intro.md

 ## Abstract

-This course is about NPM package managing with lerna.
+This scenario is about NPM package managing with lerna.

 ## Issues